yumeng-10/yumeng-10.github.io/_pages/about.md

 [**Paper**](https://openaccess.thecvf.com/content/CVPR2023/papers/Jiang_DoNet_Deep_De-Overlapping_Network_for_Cytology_Instance_Segmentation_CVPR_2023_paper.pdf) |
 [**Code**](https://github.com/DeepDoNet/DoNet) |
 <strong><span class='show_paper_citations' data='72yDElgAAAAJ:u5HHmVD_uO8C'></span></strong>
 - In this work, we proposed a De-overlapping Network (DoNet) in a decompose-and-recombined strategy.
 A Dual-path Region Segmentation Module (DRM) explicitly decomposes the cell clusters into intersection and complement regions, followed by a Semantic Consistency-guided Recombination Module (CRM) for integration.
 To further introduce the containment relationship of the nucleus in the cytoplasm, we design a Mask-guided Region Proposal Strategy (MRP) that integrates the cell attention maps for inner-cell instance prediction.
-We validate the proposed approach on ISBI2014 and CPS datasets.
-Experiments show that our proposed DoNet significantly outperforms other state-of-the-art (SOTA) cell instance segmentation methods.

 </div>
 </div>